 (b) if Section hereof is applicable, the Termination Settlement shall be as follows:

-(i) if the Scope Value Due is greater than zero (0), and if
+(i) if the [Scope Value Due] is greater than zero (0), and if

-(a) the Termination Costs are greater than the Scope Value Due, Seller shall pay Purchaser the difference of the Termination Costs less the Scope Value Due, or
+(a) the Termination Costs are greater than the [Scope Value Due], Seller shall pay Purchaser the difference of the Termination Costs less the [Scope Value Due], or

-(b) the Scope Value Due is greater than the Termination Cost, Purchaser shall pay Seller the difference of the Scope Value Due less the Termination Costs.
+(b) the [Scope Value Due] is greater than the Termination Cost, Purchaser shall pay Seller the difference of the [Scope Value Due] less the Termination Costs.

 (ii) if the Refund Amount is greater than zero (0), then Seller shall pay Purchaser the sum of the Refund Amount plus the Termination Costs.

-(iii) if the Refund Amount and the Scope Value Due are each zero (0), Seller shall pay Purchaser the Termination Costs.
+(iii) if the Refund Amount and the [Scope Value Due] are each zero (0), Seller shall pay Purchaser the Termination Costs.

 Seller or Purchaser, as applicable, shall make payment of an invoice received for Termination Settlement within thirty (30) Days of receipt of such invoice.
 Any such Termination Settlement not paid when due shall accrue interest at the Interest Rate.